 being repeatedly poked.

 What do they eat, you ask?
 Excellent question.
-From my studies of these strange individuals, I can tell you that they eat just about everything – but they have a particular affinity for steel, rubber, and other industrial substances.
+From my studies of these strange individuals, I can tell you that they eat just about everything, with a particular affinity for steel, rubber, and other industrial substances.
 Sadly, these are in short supply on Doldruminicks.
-An attempt to start up a metal trade in exchange for the fresh fruit which abounds on the island came to a sad end when a delivery airplane was swarmed and gobbled up by hungry snickerdoodlers.
+An attempt to start up a metal trade in exchange for fresh fruit came to a sad end when a delivery airplane was swarmed and gobbled up by hungry snickerdoodlers.
 They only stopped when they reached the pilot’s cotton undies (less fortunate were his polyester uniform and copper buttons), leaving him shivering on the landing strip.
 Poor fellow had to make a running jump for the next supply plane and convince the pilots to turn around before it was too late.

 When they are not fighting over shore-washed scrap metal, the snickerdoodlers enjoy doodling.
 Their four short legs serve as doodle implements, and they doodle all over the island, scrawling incomprehensible scribbles across trees and the steep cliffs lining Doldruminicks’ shores.

-The very best doodlers have their own studios and houses, which are so covered with doodles that they appear solid black, and nothing new can be doodled on them.
+The very best doodlers have their own studios, which are so covered with doodles that they appear solid black, and nothing new can be doodled on them.
 Snickerdoodlers possess the ability to see all of the individual doodles comprising a black canvas, so what to us looks like mere solid color appears to them artwork of the utmost complexity.

 While they doodle, snickerdoodlers emit a low, undulating sound from their throats.
 When I first arrived on Doldruminicks, I thought this noise resembled most a human snicker, but now that I have had ample study time, I would recharacterize it as more of a blubbering.
 But it’s too late to rename these creatures blubberdoodles.
 (Besides, I hear such creatures already exist on the island of Blubberdubbin.)